 The bill amends existing Kansas laws regarding the sexual exploitation of children and unlawful transmission of visual depictions of minors.
 It introduces new definitions and clarifications, particularly concerning the possession of visual depictions of children engaging in sexually explicit conduct.
 Notably, it specifies that possessing any visual depiction of a child under 18 years of age, or an artificially generated visual depiction, with the intent to arouse or satisfy sexual desires is a criminal offense.
-The bill also establishes that sexual exploitation of a child can be classified as a severity level 3 or 5 felony, depending on the circumstances, and introduces harsher penalties for offenders who are 18 years or older when the victim is under 14.
+The bill also establishes that sexual exploitation offenses involving children under 14 years of age are classified as off-grid person felonies when the offender is 18 years or older.

 Statutes affected: